 SCH and MDH Designation

 A hospital can become an SCH or an MDH but not both.
-Qualification as an SCH can be based on its isolated location (urban or rural, at least 35 miles from other ‘like’ hospitals); distance from nearest ‘like’ hospital combined with percentage of Medicare patients who are hospitalized within the hospital’s service area; travel time; or other factors.
+Qualification as an SCH can be based on its isolated location (urban or rural, at least 35 miles from other ‘like’ hospitals); by definition, distance from nearest “like” hospital excludes Critical Access Hospitals.
+Hospitals located in rural areas within 25 to 35 miles may qualify if certain market share or travel time thresholds are satisfied.

 - Ban surprise billing for emergency services, including air ambulance services, requiring such services to be billed at in-network prices.

-- Ban high out-of-network cost-sharing for both emergency and non-emergency services.
-Patient cost-sharing, such as co-insurance or deductible, could not be higher than in-network rates.
+- Ban high out-of-network cost-sharing for emergency medical services.
+Cost sharing will always be at in-network rates.

-- Remove patients from billing disputes between providers and insurers.
+- Remove patients from billing disputes between providers and insurers with creation of Independent Resolution Dispute entities.

 4. Navigate Compliance and Operationalize Change